 The amount of oil varies depending on the size of the pan, but you should add enough to the pan to move it around.
 2 mm depth of oil is a good amount to start.

-To add a touch a fragrant nutty aroma, I use dark roasted sesame oil and non-toasted sesame oil for my recipe.
+To add a touch of a fragrant nutty aroma, I use dark roasted sesame oil and non-toasted sesame oil for my recipe.
 You can mix canola (vegetable) oil and roasted sesame oil, too.

 4. Make smaller pancake first